© Evgenia Bolyukh | Dreamstime.com

 Is Tupperware BPA-Free?

-Given the differing opinions and inconclusive research results on the potential adverse health effects of BPA, many people are choosing to avoid known sources of exposure, such as polycarbonate plastics.
+Given the differing opinions and inconclusive research results on the potential adverse health effects of BPA, many people are choosing to use BPA free plastics and avoid known sources of exposure, such as polycarbonate plastics.
 As mentioned previously, many plastics used for food and beverage storage are potential sources of BPA.
-Since Tupperware is such a popular brand of plastic food storage containers, it is not surprising how many people have questioned whether Tupperware contains BPA.
+Since Tupperware is such a popular brand of plastic food storage containers, it is not surprising how many people have questioned whether Tupperware material contains BPA.

 Tupperware officially states that since 2010, they have not sold items containing BPA.
 Here’s exactly what Tupperware states on its website (accessed on Nov.
 24, 2016):